amynconner19/teaching-ai-to-read-mouse-behavior/README.md

 The pipeline would automatically:

-- Process batches of behavioral videos
+- Load batches of behavioral videos
 - Run trained DeepLabCut models
 - Perform behavioral classification with SimBA
 - Calculate normalized behavioral metrics and composite scores